 Scheffler and Morikawa Keep the USA Juggernaut Rolling at the RBC Heritage

-Scottie Scheffler's playoff battle and Collin Morikawa's top-five finish at Hilton Head highlight the relentless, suffocating depth of the United States Presidents Cup roster.
+Scottie Scheffler's playoff battle and Collin Morikawa's top-five finish at Hilton Head highlight the relentless depth of the United States Presidents Cup roster.

-If International Team strategists were hoping for the United States squad to suffer a post-Masters hangover, the 2026 RBC Heritage firmly dashed those expectations.
-At the prestigious Harbour Town Golf Links, the top tier of American golf continued to assert a terrifying level of dominance, making Captain Brandt Snedeker's primary challenge one of simply managing an embarrassment of riches.
+If International Team strategists were hoping for the United States squad to suffer a post-Masters hangover, the 2026 RBC Heritage firmly pushed against that idea.
+At Harbour Town Golf Links, the top tier of American golf continued to assert the kind of weekly depth that makes Captain Brandt Snedeker's job both enviable and complicated.

 The Relentless Standard of Scottie Scheffler

-Scottie Scheffler’s 2026 campaign has shifted from spectacular to historic.
-Fresh off a runner-up finish at Augusta National, the World No. 1 arrived at Hilton Head and immediately dismantled the Pete Dye design.
-Firing an 18-under par total, Scheffler forced a sudden-death playoff against Matt Fitzpatrick.
+Scottie Scheffler's 2026 campaign has shifted from spectacular to historically consistent.
+Fresh off a runner-up finish at Augusta National, the world number one arrived at Hilton Head and again put himself in the center of the tournament.
+His 18-under total forced a sudden-death playoff against Matt Fitzpatrick, who ultimately claimed the title.

 Morikawa's Precision Returns